-OpenTherm is the set of rules used to communicate information between heating controls and your combi boiler to modulate the temperature flow through your heating system.
-This can increase the energy efficiency in a heating system whilst maintaining the desired set point temperature in the home.
+Essentially, this is the set of rules used to communicate information between smart heating controls and your combi boiler.
+It does this in order to modulate the temperature flow through your heating system.
+It can increase energy efficiency in a heating system whilst maintaining the desired setpoint temperature.

 How most heating systems operate with digital heating controls

 ON/Off modulating heating controls adjust the average water temperature within the heating system by cycling your boiler On and Off periodically.
-In this setup the water temperature produced by the boiler itself is still fixed.
+In this setup, the water temperature produced by the boiler itself remains fixed.

 Note: may or may not overshoot, but there will be a small ripple around the setpoint

 How an OpenTherm boiler operates with OpenTherm controls